josecerejo/savvy/README.md

 ###Automated testing

-Run "savvy-tests.sh" to perform automated unit tests using [PHPUnit](http://phpunit.de/manual/current/en/); this requires installing "php5-xdebug" and "php5-sqlite".
+Run "savvy-tests.sh" to perform automated unit tests using [PHPUnit](http://phpunit.de/manual/current/en/); this requires "php5-xdebug" and "php5-sqlite".
 A non-persistent in-memory database is used while unit tests are performed.
 Code coverage reports will be created in "public/doc/tests/".

 ###License